Blended online course

 Through this course, we’ll equip you with the knowledge, expertise and skills needed to refine your practice and provide clinical excellence in cosmetic dermatology.
 You’ll learn how to emphasise patient care, and the latest evidence-based approaches to assessing and formulating strategies for a patient undergoing treatment with injectable devices.

-This course is also a stepping stone to setting up your own practice specialising in procedures such as botox, fillers and lipolysis.
+This course is also a stepping stone to setting up your own practice specialising in procedures such as botulinum toxin, dermal fillers and lipolysis.
 Studying the CPD Injectables in Aesthetic Medicine (BCDG) will ensure you have the competitive advantage in a growing field by providing the high-quality care that only clinically trained professionals can.

 What you will learn